CooperZA/game-of-boggle/README.md

 - Testing coverage
 - Bulk update word list (.csv, .txt)
-- Use A more compact selector for alphabet
+- Use a more compact selector for alphabet